This post may contain affiliate links

 It can be done without oil.
 Vegan butter can be substituted for apple puree.
-However, I find the results to not be as wet.
+However, I find the results not to be as wet.

 Can I make Banana Muffins Instead of bread with this recipe?

 This recipe can be used to make muffins as an alternative to bread, and you can add some chocolate chips.
-Pre-heat the oven to 400°F. Fill the muffin pans to the top with the batter.
+Preheat the oven to 400°F. Fill the muffin pans to the top with the batter.
 Bake the vegan banana muffins for 20-25 minutes or until golden brown.

 What do you do with ripe bananas?